iOS 10.3 Is Rolling Out Today: Six Significant Improvements Users Can Expect

 Apple CarPlay is set to receive a number of significant improvements with the rollout of iOS 10.3.
 Among these would be shortcuts in the status bar, which would give users a far easier time accessing frequently used applications.
 Apple Music would also be integrated better with CarPlay, with the “Apple Music Now Playing” screen giving users access to “Up Next” and the name of the album that users are playing.

 These are but the major updates for iOS 10.3, however.
-Apart from these, improvements on iTunes and the Messenger app are also being rolled out, as well as a number of tweaks in the Settings app. iOS 10.3 is available for download now.
+Apart from these, improvements on iTunes and the Messenger app are also being rolled out as well as a number of tweaks in the Settings app. iOS 10.3 is available for download now.

 [Featured Image by Andrew Burton/Getty Images]